-□ No Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?
-Yes □ No Describe if relatives are exempt from this requirement Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

+Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.

 5.2.3e 8.
-Handling and storage of hazardous materials and the appropriate disposal of bio contaminants Provide the citation for this training requirement, including citations for both licensed and license-exempt providers Federal: 98.41(a)(1)(viii).
+Handling and storage of hazardous materials and the appropriate disposal of bio contaminants

+Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Federal: 98.41(a)(1)(viii).
 Centerbased Regulation: 114-507E - Enviornmental Hazards.
 Group Child Care Home Regulations: 114-517E-Enviornmental Hazards.
 ABC Quality Program Manual April 2018 Pilot Year, Eligibility to Participate, 5.

-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised? ✓ Yes ✓ No Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?
-Yes □ No Describe if relatives are exempt from this requirement Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?

+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

+Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.

 5.2.3e 9.
-Appropriate precautions in transporting children (if applicable) Provide the citation for this training requirement, including citations for both licensed and license-exempt providers
+Appropriate precautions in transporting children (if applicable)

+Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

 Federal 98.41(a)(1)(ix).
-114-505lTransportation; Group Child Care Home Regulation: 114-515l ABC Quality Program Manual April 2018 Pilot Year, Eligibility to Participate, 5.
+114-505ITransportation; Group Child Care Home Regulation: 114-515I ABC Quality Program Manual April 2018 Pilot Year, Eligibility to Participate, 5.

 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in licensed CCDF programs are allowed to care for children unsupervised?

-✓ Yes

-□ No

 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors in license-exempt CCDF programs are allowed to care for children unsupervised?

-▼ Yes

-□ No
+🔲 No

-Describe if relatives are exempt from this requirement

-Relatives are exempted from this requirement but the 7hr FFN online alternative

-Pre-Service training is available to them.
+Relatives are exempted from this requirement but the 7hr FFN online alternative Pre-Service training is available to them.